heslegend/suizerli/README.md

 [**suizerli**](https://github.com/heslegend/suizerli/blob/master/custom_assets/suizerli_logo.PNG) is a flutter project that I use for training purposes.

-The main idea of the app is, to allow users to recommend what they love to other users.
+The main idea of the app is, to allow users to recommend what they love.
 A recommendation could be about a great movie, an amazing song, a special bar or a beautiful restaurant and much, much more - just use your imagination!